wmorgan/dcos-docs/1.7/development/index.md

 Here is a detailed  workflow for creating a DC/OS service:

-**[A]** Fork the Universe [GitHub repository][4].
+1. Fork the Universe [GitHub repository][4].

-**[B]** Create a DC/OS service in your local repository.
+1. Create a DC/OS service in your local repository.

-1. Name your service, say, `unicorn`.
+    * Name your service, say, `unicorn`.
 The DC/OS package repository directory structure is: `repo/packages/<initial-letter>/<service-name>/<version>` where:
       *   `<initial-letter>` is the uppercase first letter of your service name.
       *   `<service-name>` is the lowercase service name.
 Do not use keywords such as Apache, Mesos or DC/OS in your service name.
       *   `<version>` is the service version number.

-1. Create a directory under `repo/packages` for your service.
+    * Create a directory under `repo/packages` for your service.
 For example, `repo/packages/U/unicorn`.

-1. Create a version index directory.
+    * Create a version index directory.
 For example, `repo/packages/U/unicorn/0`.

-1. Add `package.json`, `config.json`, and `marathon.json` to your index directory.
+    * Add `package.json`, `config.json`, and `marathon.json` to your index directory.

-1. If you have a CLI subcommand, create a `command.json` file and add to your index directory.
+    * If you have a CLI subcommand, create a `command.json` file and add to your index directory.

-**[C]** Test your service on DC/OS:
+1. Test your service on DC/OS:

     Configure DC/OS to point to your local repository.
 For example, if your forked repository to `https://github.com/example/universe` and using the `version-2.x` branch, add it to your DC/OS configuration with this command:

         $ dcos package repo add my-repo https://github.com/example/universe/archive/version-2.x.zip

 ## Naming and Directory Structure